 In her senior year of college, Vi was selected to become a Rangel Fellow and accepted admission to the Johns Hopkins University School of Advanced International Studies (SAIS).
 As a Rangel Fellow, she took advantage of being immersed in world of policy-making as an intern on Capitol Hill and explored the congressional role in U.S. foreign policy.
-She then interned at U.S. Embassy Hanoi where she helped analyze Vietnam’s political dynamics through engagement with U.S. and Vietnamese officials and non government organizations.
+She then interned at U.S. Embassy Hanoi where she helped analyze Vietnam’s political dynamics through engagement with U.S. and Vietnamese officials and non-government organizations.
 She graduated with a master’s degree in international relations from the Johns Hopkins School of Advanced International Studies.
-Proficient in Cantonese, Mandarin, and Vietnamese, Vi studied Japanese at the Foreign Service Institute and is now working in the Office of Taiwan coordination in the State Department.
-Prior to this, she served in U.S. consulate General Shserving in her second post as a U.S. diplomat in Shanghai, China after her first post in Osaka, Japan.
+Proficient in Cantonese, Mandarin, Vietnamese, and Japanese, Vi is currently studying Thai at the Foreign Service Institute in preparation for her assignment at the U.S. Consulate General in Chiangmai, Thailand.
+Previously, she served in the Office of Taiwan Coordination in the State Department, the U.S. Consulate in Shanghai, China and the U.S. Consulate in Osaka, Japan.

 Admiring others Rangel Fellows, Vi values the personal and professional connections she has through the fellowship.
 “The network of fellows, both in my cohort and from other cohorts, provides the support and the resources I rely on countless times,” she said.
 Offering her time and advice to new Rangel Fellows is also rewarding to Vi, as she sees the value of building strong ties to those around her.
 Overall, she said that the Rangel Program played a critical role in her journey to

 the Foreign Service and achieving her goal to help write a better history for the students of tomorrow.